Cover Image for Africa's Women's Day Celebration 2024| Invest in Education for Climate Resilience

 Our updates are designed to help you learn more, not just about the event but also about the incredible women we spotlight as well as important facts about our African history.

-Click on the "Register" button below to be part of this historic event
+Click on the "Register" button to be part of this historic event

 Wondering What's Next?